OctopusDeploy/blog/blog/2022-q3/using-ubuntu-docker-image/index.md

 ## Installing additional packages

-Most custom images based on Ubuntu require additional packages to be installed.
-For example, to run custom applications written in Python, PHP, Java, Node.js, or DotNET, our custom image must have the packages associated with those languages installed.
+Most custom images based on Ubuntu require you to install additional packages.
+For example, to run custom applications written in Python, PHP, Java, Node.js, or DotNET, your custom image must have the packages associated with those languages installed.

 On a typical workstation or server, packages are installed with a simple command like: